Logo Muuuh Nature and Wildlife Documentaries

 Canon PowerShot SX50 HS 2013 - 2015

-No doubt, it is possible to take beautiful nature and wildlife photos with a camera like the Canon PowerShot or Nikon D7100.
-There is the question of probability though.
-Especially with the Canon PowerShot but also true to some extend for the Nikon D7100, focus is slow and makes you lose many opportunities of good shots.
-Concerning focus speed, Nikon D500 with 300mm prime lens is a power combo.
-Unfortunately not full frame.
+There’s no doubt that beautiful nature and wildlife photos can be taken with cameras like the Canon PowerShot or Nikon D7100.
+However, the question of probability arises.
+Particularly with the Canon PowerShot, but also to some extent with the Nikon D7100, the slow focus causes you to miss many great shots.
+When it comes to focus speed, the Nikon D500 paired with a 300mm prime lens is a powerful combination.
+The decision to acquire the Z6 was made largely because Nikon’s new mirrorless line is significantly superior for video recording.

 If you are interested in recording wildlife videos, make sure that the camera you are using allows you to focus on the subject by viewing through the viewfinder while recording!